Comment on page

 Earthly has two software dependencies:

-earthly will not install these for you, please ensure they are present before proceeding.
+earthlywill not install these for you, please ensure they are present before proceeding.
 These tools are very common, so many environments will already have them installed.
-If you choose to use our pre-built containers, these dep
+If you choose to use our prebuilt containers, these dependencies are already included.

 docker, use the most recent versions directly from Docker.
 The versions packaged for many distributions tend to fall behind.